cakephp/docs/en/views/helpers/form.rst

 .. php:method:: end($secureAttributes = [])

 * ``$secureAttributes`` - Optional.
-Allow you to provide secure attributes which will be passed as HTML attributes into the hidden input elements generated for the Security Component.
+Allows you to provide secure attributes which will be passed as HTML attributes into the hidden input elements generated for the Security Component.

 The ``end()`` method closes and completes a form.
 Often, ``end()`` will only